Water supply and sanitation in Nigeria: Ibadan

 Erelu Dam which was commissioned in 1963 is the major source of water supply to residents of Oyo and its environs and has the capacity to provide 7.5 million litres of water per day and also has the reservoir capacity of 10cm3.
 However, there are three water supply projects in Ibadan: Eleyele Water Works, Asejire Water Works and Osegere Water Works.
 Lack of water supply, burst pipes are among the challenges faced by residents of Oyo State as regards water supplies.
 Urban areas of Oyo state are supplied water by the Oyo State Water Corporation.

 Benin

 The water supply system in the city, which depends on the Ikpoba River Dam, serves only about 30% of the population.
 The other 70% derive their water from the numerous boreholes sunk for private, agricultural and industrial purposes.

+Borno

+In Borno State, getting clean water and proper sanitation is very hard because of many years of conflict that have destroyed pipes, boreholes, and toilets.
+Many people in villages and camps for displaced persons fetch water from rivers, ponds, or open wells, which are often dirty and unsafe to drink.
+According to a 2021 report by UNICEF, only about one-third of people in Borno have access to basic clean water, and most of them still use water that contains germs.
+Many homes do not have toilets, so open defecation is still common in some areas.
+To help improve the situation, the Borno State Government and organizations like UNICEF, WaterAid, and the Red Cross (ICRC) have been fixing boreholes, building toilets, and providing clean water, especially in Maiduguri and nearby communities.
+Even with all these efforts, insecurity, poor maintenance, and lack of enough funds still make it difficult for many families in Borno to have safe water and good sanitation.